ericsonga/APCSAReview/_sources/Unit6-Arrays/ArrayParsonsPractice.rst

    :adaptive:
    :noindent:

-   The following program segment is a method that should return average given an array of integers (the parameter).
+   The following program segment is a method that should return the average given an array of integers (the parameter).
 But, the blocks have been mixed up and include <b>one extra block</b> that is not needed in a correct solution.
 Drag the blocks from the left and put them in the correct order on the right.
 Click the <i>Check Me</i> button to check your solution. </p>
    -----
    public static double findAverage(int[] arr) {
    =====